FY2021 Iowa City Police Department Budget Summary

 ICPD Division Expenditure Budget Summaries

 The Police Administration division is supported by 2.00 Full-Time Equivalent (FTE) employees which includes the Police Chief and an Administrative Coordinator.
-This division oversees the Support Services and Field Operations divisions.

 The Services expenditures increased by 16.4% in fiscal year 2021 primarily due to the addition of $50,000 for a space needs study.